csmap-surveys/csmap-surveys.github.io/tiktok_ios.md

 <p>The Video Instructions tab contain a video instructions for mobile devices only.</p>

+<p>Below are instructions for using an iOS device such as
+an iphone or ipad</p>

 ## Part 1: Request Your Data

 <div style="display: flex; flex-direction: column; align-items: flex-start; gap: 20px;">